pyglet/pyglet/doc/programming_guide/media.rst

 choose the shared build for the targeted OS with the architecture similar to the Python interpreter.

-Currently Pyglet supports versions 4.x and 5.x of FFmpeg.
+All recent pyglet versions support FFmpeg 4.x and 5.x.
+To use FFmpeg 6.X, you must use pyglet 2.0.8 or later.

 Choose the correct architecture depending on the targeted **Python interpreter**.
 If you're shipping your project with a 32 bits